-On August 13, 2020, the Company closed a non-brokered private placement.
-The Company issued a total of 4,856,363 units at a price of \$0.11 per unit for total gross proceeds of \$534,200.
-Each unit is comprised of one common share of the Company and one-half common share purchase warrant.
-Each warrant entitles the holder to purchase one additional common share of the Company at a price of \$0.15 per share for a period of 24 months.
+On July 20, 2021, the Company closed a non-brokered private placement.
+The Company issued a total of 3,600,000 units at a price of \$0.18 per unit for total gross proceeds of \$648,000.
+Each unit is comprised of one common share of the Company and one common share purchase warrant.
+Each warrant entitles the holder to purchase one additional common share of the Company at a price of \$0.25 per share for a period of three years.